№ Podcast clipper

 Most podcasts publish full episodes to YouTube — three hours of audio plus video.
 AppsGolem lets you grab just the 90-second moment that matters as a shareable MP4 or MP3.

-Why YouTube Is the Best Place to Clip a Podcast
+Why YouTube is the best place to clip a podcast.

 Joe Rogan, Lex Fridman, Tim Ferriss, Diary of a CEO, Huberman Lab — every major podcast posts the full video episode on YouTube the day it drops.
 That makes YouTube the easiest source for clipping: no Spotify-exclusive paywall, no Apple Podcasts download restrictions, no scraping audio out of an RSS feed.
 Just a public URL with a public timeline.